shanewhi/world-energy-data/README.md

 Generates charts of CO<sub>2</sub> emissions, fossil fuel production, energy consumption, and electricity trends for the world and specified countries.
-Example charts are displayed at https://www.worldenergydata.org/.
+Charts are displayed at https://www.worldenergydata.org/.

 Requires installation of Python and dependencies listed below.
-Charts are output in SVG format so there's no loss of resolution when magnified.
+Charts are output in SVG format, so there's no loss of resolution when magnified.

 Python files -